Kush614/Multi-LLM-Medical-Agent-using-MCP-Server/README.md

 This project implements a Multi-LLM Agent system in Python designed to answer medical questions.
 It leverages a custom Model Context Protocol (MCP) to interact with distinct tool servers for information retrieval (Web Search and PubMed Search).
 The core agent orchestrates multiple free Large Language Models (LLMs) from the Hugging Face Inference API to perform tasks such as query refinement, context snippet summarization, and final answer synthesis using a Retrieval-Augmented Generation (RAG) approach.
 The system is designed to provide separate, synthesized answers based on the context retrieved from Web Search and PubMed, including links to the original source materials.
 ## System Architecture

-Here’s a high-level flowchart of how the agent processes medical queries:

 ![Working Flowchart](https://github.com/user-attachments/assets/eccde8f8-f6ea-4e9a-954a-65e71c91ee72)

-Here’s a high-level flowchart of how the agent processes medical queries:

 Workflow Stages:
 User Interaction & Initial Query:
 (1. Medical Question): The process starts with the User submitting a medical question.